raganwald/raganwald.github.com/_posts/2016-12-15-what-higher-order-functions-can-teach-us-about-libraries-and-frameworks.md

 Ideally, although our code may be less expressive with a framework, our goal should be that we write less code against a framework than we would using libraries, and that we use other mechanisms to limit the perceived complexity of our code.

-But from our exploration of `linrec`, `binrec`, and `multirec`, we can see that template functions teach us something about specific and general interfaces, and that teaches us something about the tradeoffs between using frameworks and libraries.
+But from our exploration of `linrec`, `binrec`, and `multirec`, we can see that higher-order functions teach us something about specific and general interfaces, and that teaches us something about the tradeoffs between using frameworks and libraries.

 ---